 Repairs You Shouldn’t Attempt at Home

-• Brake Repairs
+- Brake Repairs

 While it may seem simple, brake repairs are best left to professionals.
 Your vehicle’s braking system is critical to safety, and any mistake could lead to brake failure.
-Brake pads, rotors, and fluid levels should be checked and replaced by a certified technician to avoid any risk.
+Brake pads, rotors, and fluid levels should be checked and replaced by a certified technician to avoid any risk. - Transmission Issues

 Transmission problems can be complex and expensive.
 Diagnosing and fixing transmission issues typically require specialized tools and in-depth knowledge.
-Even a minor mistake can worsen the problem, leading to higher repair costs.
+Even a minor mistake can worsen the problem, leading to higher repair costs. - Suspension Work

 Your car’s suspension system is intricate, and repairs often involve heavy lifting and advanced tools.
 Incorrectly handling this system can lead to poor vehicle control or even cause accidents.
 It’s always safer to have a professional check any suspension-related issues.